ZuneNebula/Schrodinger-s-Library/schrodingers-hugo/content/blog/experience.md

 We are actually glad that the whole app works very good!

 ## Improvements after Iteration 2
+More work done, not overestimating of our time and not underestimating of out skills.
+Better communication

 - Are you using any specific techniques covered in the course (TDD, pair programming, scrums, etc)?
 - How did the project change from your initial (iteration 0) vision or stories, or did it work out as predicted?